Difference between Temporary & Permanent Accounts

 Tracking the amount of money received for goods and services provided, revenue accounts include interest income and sales accounts.

-1. Expense accounts
+2. Expense accounts

 Expense accounts track funds spent to keep an organization up and running.
 These costs can include rent, utilities, and wages.

-1. Income summary accounts
+3. Income summary accounts

-An income summary account contains all revenue and expense entries from a designated accounting period and reflects net profit or loss within that timeframe.
+An income summary account contains all revenue and expense entries from a designated accounting period and reflects net profit or loss within that time frame.

-1. Drawing or dividend accounts
+4. Drawing or dividend accounts

 Examples of Permanent Accounts